Ihsoj-Mahos/SoC-Soham_Joshi/README.md

 epsilon = 0.1; 24.6% .
 This trend indeed supports the hypothesis of the papers.

+2. DeepFool Algorithm : In this implementation (DeepFool.ipynb), I have again used the first programming assignment and have used only the numpy library.
+The implementation contains cells showing :
+  i.
+Generation of adverserial examples ii.
+Normal example generation and predictions iii.
+Accuracy upon some fixed maximum perturbation using the FGSM attack DeepFool is so powerful that in most cases I got an accuracy of nearly 0.0% by the image classifier.
+For more information on DeepFool you can have a look at paper3.pdf of this repo.

 The experience of the SoC has been very useful, and hopefully this repository helps :)

 This repo is maintained by Soham Joshi, email - sohamjoshitab2@gmail.com